EKG Training Schools

 What is the job outlook?

-The demand for health care professionals, including EKG technicians, is growing.
-This can be attributed to an aging population, which is retiring at an escalating rate—creating job openings within the industry, and generating an increased need for health care services.
+The demand for healthcare professionals, including EKG technicians, is growing.
+This continued demand is because our aging population is retiring at an escalating rate, creating job openings within the industry and generating an increased need for healthcare services.

 How much does an EKG technician make?